Peanut Butter Funfetti Cupcakes

 Rainbow sprinkles, to garnish

-- 3. In the bowl of a stand mixer fitted with the paddle or rotary attachment, cream the butter and peanut butter until creamy and mixed, about 2 minutes on high speed.
+In the bowl of a stand mixer fitted with the paddle or rotary attachment, cream the butter and Peanut Butter & Co.
+Smooth Operator until creamy and mixed, about 2 minutes on high speed.
 Add the sugar, and continue mixing until the mixture is light and fluffy, about 2 more minutes on high speed.
 Pause the mixer and scrape down the sides of the bowl with a rubber spatula as needed.

-- 9. To make frosting, cream the butter and Smooth Operator peanut butter until smooth and creamy.
+To make frosting, cream the butter and Peanut Butter & Co.
+Smooth Operator until smooth and creamy.
 Add 3 cups of the confectioners’ sugar, and mix on low until incorporated.
 Stir in the vanilla.
 Add the remaining sugar, one cup at a time, until you have reached your desired spreading consistency.
 If the mixture becomes too thick, thin it with a little bit of milk or cream and re-mix.